bjornwallner/TFTB46/lab2.md

 ## 3. Computing GC content
-Write a program `gccontent for computing [GC content](http://en.wikipedia.org/wiki/GC-content) for a genome.
+Write a program `gccontent.py for computing [GC content](http://en.wikipedia.org/wiki/GC-content) for a genome.

 ### Requirements
 Your program must read any number of files from the command line arguments, compute GC for file after file, and write them to standard out in order.